tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 Schnorr signatures produce a smaller on-chain size, support faster validation and have better privacy.
 They natively allow for combining multiple signatures into one through aggregation and they permit more complex spending policies.

 Signature aggregation also has its challenges.
 This includes the rogue-key attack, where a participant steals funds using a specifically constructed key.
-Although this is easily solved for simple multi-signatures through an enrollment procedure which involves the keys signing themselves, supporting it across multiple inputs of a transaction requires *plain public-key security*, meaning there is no setup.
+Although this is easily solved for simple multi-signatures through an enrollment procedure that involves the keys signing themselves, supporting it across multiple inputs of a transaction requires *plain public-key security*, meaning there is no setup.

-There is an additional attack, termed the Russel attack, after Russel O'Connor, who has discovered that for multi-party schemes a party could claim ownership of someone else's private key and so spend the other outputs.
+There is an additional attack, named the Russel attack, after Russel O'Connor, who discovered that for multiparty schemes, a party could claim ownership of someone else's private key and so spend the other outputs.

-Wuille P.&nbsp;[[1]] has been able to address some of these issues and has provided a solution which refines the Bellare-Neven (BN) scheme.
-He also discussed the performance improvements that were implemented for the scaler multiplication of the BN scheme and how they enable batch validation on the blockchain.&nbsp;[[2]]
+P. Wuille&nbsp;[[1]] has addressed some of these issues and has provided a solution that refines the Bellare-Neven (BN) scheme.
+He also discussed the performance improvements that were implemented for the scaler multiplication of the BN scheme and how they enable batch validation on the blockchain&nbsp;[[2]].

 ### MuSig

-Introduced by Itakura *et al.* [[3]], multi-signature protocols allow a group of signers (that individually possess their own private/public key pair) to produce a single signature $ \sigma $ on a message $ m $.
+Introduced by [[3]], multi-signature protocols allow a group of signers (that individually possess their own private/public key pair) to produce a single signature $ \sigma $ on a message $ m $.
 Verification of the given signature $ \sigma $ can be publicly performed given the message and the set of public keys of all signers.

-A simple way to change a standard signature scheme into a multi-signature scheme is to have each signer produce a stand-alone signature for $ m $ with its private key and to then concatenate all individual signatures.
+A simple way to change a standard signature scheme into a multi-signature scheme is to have each signer produce a stand-alone signature for $ m $ with its private key, and to then concatenate all individual signatures.

-The transformation of a standard signature scheme to a multi-signature scheme needs to be useful and practical, thus the newly calculated multi-signature scheme must produce signatures where the size is independent of the number of signers and similar to that of the original signature scheme.&nbsp;[[4]]
+The transformation of a standard signature scheme to a multi-signature scheme needs to be useful and practical.
+The newly calculated multi-signature scheme must therefore produce signatures where the size is independent of the number of signers and similar to that of the original signature scheme&nbsp;[[4]].

 A traditional multi-signature scheme is a combination of a signing and verification algorithm, where multiple signers (each with their own private/public key) jointly sign a single message, resulting in a combined signature.
 This can then be verified by anyone knowing the message and the public keys of the signers, where a trusted setup with KOSK is a requirement.

 MuSig is a multi-signature scheme that is novel in combining:

-1. Support for key aggregation;
+- support for key aggregation; and
-2. Security in the *plain public-key model*.
+- security in the *plain public-key model*.

-There are two versions of MuSig, that are provably secure, which differ based on the number of communication rounds:
+There are two versions of MuSig that are provably secure, and which differ based on the number of communication rounds:

-1. Three-round MuSig only relies on the Discrete Logarithm (DL) assumption, on which Elliptic Curve Digital Signature Algorithm (ECDSA) also relies
+1. Three-round MuSig, which only relies on the Discrete Logarithm (DL) assumption, on which Elliptic Curve Digital Signature Algorithm (ECDSA) also relies.
-2. Two-round MuSig instead relies on the slightly stronger One-More Discrete Logarithm (OMDL) assumption
+2. Two-round MuSig, which instead relies on the slightly stronger One-More Discrete Logarithm (OMDL) assumption.

 ### Key Aggregation

 The term *key aggregation* refers to multi-signatures that look like a single-key signature, but with respect to an aggregated public key that is a function of only the participants' public keys.
-Thus, verifiers do not require the knowledge of the original participants' public keys, they can just be given the aggregated key.
+Thus, verifiers do not require the knowledge of the original participants' public keys.
+They can just be given the aggregated key.
 In some use cases, this leads to better privacy and performance.
 Thus, MuSig is effectively a key aggregation scheme for Schnorr signatures.

-To make the traditional approach more effective and without needing a trusted setup, a multi-signature scheme must provide sub-linear signature aggregation along with the following properties:
+To make the traditional approach more effective and without needing a trusted setup, a multi-signature scheme must provide sublinear signature aggregation, along with the following properties:

-- It must be provably secure in the *plain public-key model*
+- It must be provably secure in the *plain public-key model*.
-- It must satisfy the normal Schnorr equation, whereby the resulting signature can be written as a function of a combination of the public keys
+- It must satisfy the normal Schnorr equation, whereby the resulting signature can be written as a function of a combination of the public keys.
-- It must allow for Interactive Aggregate Signatures (IAS) where the signers are required to cooperate
+- It must allow for Interactive Aggregate Signatures (IAS), where the signers are required to cooperate
-- It must allow for Non-interactive Aggregate Signatures (NAS) where the aggregation can be done by anyone
+- It must allow for Non-interactive Aggregate Signatures (NAS). where the aggregation can be done by anyone.
-- It must allow each signer to sign the same message
+- It must allow each signer to sign the same message.
-- It must allow each signer to sign their own message
+- It must allow each signer to sign their own message.

-This is different to a normal multi-signature scheme where one message is signed by all.
+This is different to a normal multi-signature scheme, where one message is signed by all.
 MuSig potentially provides all of those properties.

-There are other multi-signature schemes that already exist that provide key aggregation for Schnorr signatures, however they come with some limitations, such as needing to verify that participants actually have the private key corresponding to the pubic keys that they claim to have. *Security in the plain public-key model* means that no limitations exist.
-All that is needed from the participants is their public keys.&nbsp;[[1]]
+Other multi-signature schemes that already exist, provide key aggregation for Schnorr signatures.
+However, they come with some limitations, such as needing to verify that participants actually have the private key corresponding to the pubic keys that they claim to have. *Security in the plain public-key model* means that no limitations exist.
+All that is needed from the participants is their public keys&nbsp;[[1]].

-## Overview of Multi-Signatures
+## Overview of Multi-signatures

-Recently the most obvious use case for multi-signatures is with regards to Bitcoin, where it can function as a more efficient replacement of $ n-of-n $ multisig scripts (where the signatures required to spend and the signatures possible are equal in quantity) and other policies that permit a number of possible combinations of keys.
+Recently, the most obvious use case for multi-signatures is with regard to Bitcoin, where it can function as a more efficient replacement of $ n-of-n $ multisig scripts (where the signatures required to spend and the signatures possible are equal in quantity) and other policies that permit a number of possible combinations of keys.

 A key aggregation scheme also lets one reduce the number of public keys per input to one, as a user can send coins to the aggregate of all involved keys rather than including them all in the script.
-This leads to a smaller on-chain footprint, faster validation, and better privacy.
+This leads to a smaller on-chain footprint, faster validation and better privacy.

 Instead of creating restrictions with one signature per input, one signature can be used for the entire transaction.
-Traditionally key aggregation cannot be used across multiple inputs, as the public keys are committed to by the outputs, and those can be spent independently.
-MuSig can be used here (with key aggregation done by the verifier).
+Traditionally, key aggregation cannot be used across multiple inputs, as the public keys are committed to by the outputs, and those can be spent independently.
+MuSig can be used here, with key aggregation done by the verifier.

 No non-interactive aggregation scheme is known that only relies on the DL assumption, but interactive schemes are trivial to construct where a multi-signature scheme has every participant sign the concatenation of all messages.
-Maxwell G, *et al.* [[4]] focused on key aggregation for Schnorr Signatures and showed that this is not always a desirable construction, and gave an IAS variant of BN with better properties instead.&nbsp;[[1]]
+Reference [[4]] focused on key aggregation for Schnorr Signatures, showed that this is not always a desirable construction, and gave an IAS variant of BN with better properties instead&nbsp;[[1]].

-### Bitcoin $ m-of-n $ Multi-Signatures
+### Bitcoin $ m-of-n $ Multi-signatures

+#### What are $m-of-n$ Transactions?

 Currently, standard transactions on the Bitcoin network can be referred to as single-signature transactions, as they require only one signature, from the owner of the private key associated with the Bitcoin address.
-However, the Bitcoin network supports much more complicated transactions which can require the signatures of multiple people before the funds can be transferred.
-These are often referred to as $ m-of-n $ transactions, where m represents the amount of signatures required to spend, while n represents the amount of signatures possible.&nbsp;[[5]]
+However, the Bitcoin network supports much more complicated transactions, which can require the signatures of multiple people before the funds can be transferred.
+These are often referred to as $ m-of-n $ transactions, where m represents the number of signatures required to spend, while n represents the number of signatures possible&nbsp;[[5]].

-#### Use Cases for $ m-of-n $ Multi-Signatures
+#### Use Cases for $ m-of-n $ Multi-signatures

-When $ m=1 $ and $ n>1 $ it is considered a shared wallet, which could be used for small group funds that do not require much security.
-It is the least secure multi-sig option because it is not multi-factor.
+When $ m=1 $ and $ n>1 $, it is considered a **shared wallet**, which could be used for small group funds that do not require much security.
+This is the least secure multi-signature option, because it is not multifactor.
 Any compromised individual would jeopardize the entire group.
 Examples of use cases include funds for a weekend or evening event, or a shared wallet for some kind of game.
 Besides being convenient to spend from, the only benefit of this setup is that all but one of the backup/password pairs could be lost and all of the funds would be recoverable.

-When $ m=n $, it is considered a partner wallet, which brings with it some nervousness as no keys can be lost.
+When $ m=n $, it is considered a **partner wallet**, which brings with it some nervousness as no keys can be lost.
 As the number of signatures required increases, the risk also increases.
-This type of multi-signature can be considered as a hard multi-factor authentication.
+This type of multi-signature can be considered to be a hard multifactor authentication.

-When $ m<0.5n $, it is considered a buddy account, which could be used for spending from corporate group funds.
+When $ m<0.5n $, it is considered a **buddy account**, which could be used for spending from corporate group funds.
 The consequence for the colluding minority needs to greater than possible benefits.
 It is considered less convenient than a shared wallet, but much more secure.

-When $ m>0.5n $, a consensus account is termed.
-The classic multi-signature wallet is a 2 of 3 and is a special case of a consensus account.
-A 2 of 3 scheme has the best characteristics for creating new bitcoin addresses and for secure storing and spending.
+When $ m>0.5n $, it is referred to as a **consensus account**.
+The classic multi-signature wallet is a two of three and is a special case of a consensus account.
+A two of three scheme has the best characteristics for creating new bitcoin addresses, and for secure storing and spending.
 One compromised signatory does not compromise the funds.
 A single secret key can be lost and the funds can still be recovered.
 If done correctly, off-site backups are created during wallet setup.
 The way to recover funds is known by more than one party.
 The balance of power with a multi-signature wallet can be shifted by having one party control more keys than the other parties.
 If one party controls multiple keys, there is a greater risk of those keys not remaining as multiple factors.

-When $ m=0.5n $, it is referred to as a split account, and is an interesting use case, as there would be 3 of 6 where one person holds 3 keys and 3 people hold 1 key.
-In this way one person could control their own money, but the funds could still be recoverable even if the primary key holder were to disappear with all of his keys.
+When $ m=0.5n $, it is referred to as a **split account**.
+This is an interesting use case, as there would be three of six, where one person holds three keys and three people hold one key.
+In this way, one person could control their own money, but the funds could still be recoverable, even if the primary key holder were to disappear with all of their keys.
 As $ n $ increases, the level of trust in the secondary parties can decrease.
-A good use case might be a family savings account that would just automatically become an inheritance account if the primary account holder were to die.&nbsp;[[5]]
+A good use case might be a family savings account that would automatically become an inheritance account if the primary account holder were to die&nbsp;[[5]].

 ### Rogue Attacks

-Please see [Key cancellation attack](../digital_signatures/schnorr_signatures.md#key-cancellation-attack) demonstration in [Introduction to Schnorr Signatures](../digital_signatures/introduction.md).
+Refer to [Key cancellation attack](../digital_signatures/schnorr_signatures.md#key-cancellation-attack) demonstration in [Introduction to Schnorr Signatures](../digital_signatures/introduction.md).

 Rogue attacks are a significant concern when implementing multi-signature schemes.
-Here a subset of corrupted signers, manipulate the public keys computed as functions of the public keys of honest users, allowing them to easily produce forgeries for the set of public keys (despite them not knowing the associated secret keys).
+Here, a subset of corrupted signers manipulate the public keys computed as functions of the public keys of honest users, allowing them to easily produce forgeries for the set of public keys (despite them not knowing the associated secret keys).

-Initial proposals from [[10]], [[11]], [[12]], [[13]], [[14]], [[15]] and [[16]] were thus undone before a formal model was put forward along with a provably secure scheme from Micali *et al*.&nbsp;[[17]].
+Initial proposals from [[10]], [[11]], [[12]], [[13]], [[14]], [[15]] and [[16]] were thus undone before a formal model was put forward along with a provably secure scheme fromnbsp;[[17]].
 Unfortunately, despite being provably secure their scheme is costly and an impractical interactive key generation protocol.&nbsp;[[4]]

 A means of generically preventing rogue-key attacks is to make it mandatory for users to prove knowledge (or possession) of the secret key during public key registration with a certification authority [[18]].
 Certification authority is a setting known as the KOSK assumption.
 The pairing-based multi-signature schemes by Boldyreva [[19]] and Lu *et al.* [[20]] rely on the KOSK assumption in order to maintain security.
 However, according to [[21]] and [[18]], the cost of complexity and expense of the scheme and the unrealistic and burdensome assumptions on the Public-key Infrastructure (PKI) have made this solution problematic.